T20X/notes/sockets.md

 FIN_WAIT timeouts are normally 60 seconds

-CLOSE_WAIT - Indicates that the server has received the first FIN signal from the client and the connection is in the process of being closed.
+**CLOSE_WAIT** - Indicates that the server has received the first FIN signal from the client and the connection is in the process of being closed.
 This means the socket is waiting for the application to execute close() .
 A socket can be in CLOSE_WAIT state indefinitely until the application closes

 This is where the problem starts.
 The (127.0.0.1:5000, 127.0.0.1:some-port) socket is still in CLOSE_WAIT state, while (127.0.0.1:some-port, 127.0.0.1:5000) has been cleaned up and is ready to be reused.
 When this happens the result is a total mess.
 One part of the socket won't be able to advance from the SYN_SENT state, while the other part is stuck in CLOSE_WAIT.
 The SYN_SENT socket will eventually give up failing with ETIMEDOUT.
 resource: https://blog.cloudflare.com/this-is-strictly-a-violation-of-the-tcp-specification/

+**TIME_WAIT**  - normally expires within 120 seconds, so now socket (ip:port) could be re-used! normally not an issue as ports are incremented / randomly allocated, but sometimes it could be so that SO_REUSEADDR is used in order to re-use the socket!

 ### Intresting fields inside TCP segment
+/
 **Sequence number (32 bits)**
 Has a dual role:
 If the SYN flag is set (1), then this is the initial sequence number.
 The sequence number of the actual first data byte and the acknowledged number in the corresponding ACK are then this sequence number plus 1.